ingresso-group/slate/source/includes/_intro.md

 The purchase process can fail for various reasons.
-The purchase call will usually return a reason for failure, if known, after which the reserve status will be set to "failed" and the seats automatically released by the backend.
+The purchase call will usually return a reason for failure, if known, after which the reserve status will be set to "failed" and the tickets automatically released by the backend.
 The reserve must be made again and the seat numbers can change, so your application must notify the customer and show the confirmation again before attempting to repurchase.

-**Representative Test:** User attempts to purchase any number of seats for event 6IE and enters `fail part one` in address line two<br/>
+**Representative Test:** User attempts to purchase any number of tickets for event 6IE and enters `fail part one` in address line two<br/>
 When the customer enters `fail part one` in the address line two and clicks to purchase<br/>